Sekoree/MeekNET/README.md

 using MeekNet.Entities;
 //...//
 MeekMoe mm = new MeekMoe();
-ImgUrl iu = await m.GetImgUrl(Loids.ProjectDiva);
+ImgUrl iu = await m.GetImgUrl(Loids.ProjectDiva, 250);
-//The object holds the URL, Proxy URL and depending if it's set in the API DB, a creator message
+//The object holds the URL, proxy URL and depending if it's set in the API DB, a creator message
+//The specified integer will be set height of the proxy URL
 ```

 With image stream